Paramagnetic contribution in superconductors with different-mass Cooper pairs

-To illustrate above ideas, we first study the superfluid stiffness in the multiband SCs with interband pairing.
+To illustrate above ideas, we first study the response of multiband SCs with interband pairing.
 The multiband effect in superconductivity is a long-term topic \cite{suhl_PhysRevLett.3.552}, since the discovery of BCS theory.
 The multiple band signatures have been widely observed in superconductors, including elemental metals Nb, Ta, V and Pb \cite{Nb_Ta_V,Pb}, MgB$_2$ \cite{mgb2}, doped-SrTiO$_3$ \cite{STO}, especially the iron pnictides and chalcogenides \cite{iron1,iron2,iron_review}.
+Recently, we also find the interband pairing in monolayer FeSe \cite{dichotomy}.
+Here, we consider a simplified two-band model with interband pairing: